Bassar

 Traditional dance

-As, formely part off a original initiative rite, nowadays the different villages compete to be te best in this Traditional dance.
+As, formely part off a original initiative rite, nowadays the different villages compete to be te best

 We did visit one off these groups in a nearby village.